jstoebel/critical_response_talk/slides.md

 class: middle

 ## Good Example
-"I noticed that the codebase has no dependencies outside the standard library."
-???
+"I noticed that this code is written in a functional style" ???
-- Good example: "I noticed that the codebase has no dependencies outside the standard library."
+- Good example: "I noticed that this code is written in a functional style"
 ---
 class: middle